HamizJamil/group22-cisc327/Pull_Request_Template.md

 # Pull Request Template

 ## Description
-- Include Summary of Change
+- Include Summary of Change -> updated product entity to meet stakeholders requirements and added two functions -> one to register the product in the database and the other to update the product
-- Include why you made this change and how it benifit the stakeholders
+- Include why you made this change and how it benifit the stakeholders -> This will allow us to register products on frontend and allow users to change certain attributes to more accurately advertise their products
-- What are the requirements for this change
+- What are the requirements for this change -> no new requiements needed

 ## Type of Chanage